exercism/r/exercises/sieve/README.md

 The Sieve of Eratosthenes is a simple, ancient algorithm for finding all prime numbers up to any given limit.
 It does so by iteratively marking as composite (i.e. not prime) the multiples of each prime, starting with the multiples of 2.
-It does not use any division or remainder operation.

 Create your range, starting at two and continuing up to and including the given limit. (i.e. [2, limit])